publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55A/m__us_usc_t7_s2281.md

  __Soybean Research Advisory Institute__

     [Pub.
-L. 97–98, title XIV, § 1446][/us/pl/97/98/s1446], Dec.
+L. 97–98, title XIV][/us/pl/97/98/tXIV], § 1446, Dec.
 22, 1981, [95 Stat.
 1327][/us/stat/95/1327], provided for the establishment of a Soybean Research Advisory Institute for the purpose of preparing and submitting to Senate Committee on Agriculture, Nutrition, and Forestry and House Committee on Agriculture, not later than Mar.
 1, 1983, a comprehensive report, with appropriate recommendations, on the findings of the Institute regarding research on soybean production and utilization, prior to repeal by [Pub.
-L. 99–198, title XIV, § 1434][/us/pl/99/198/s1434], Dec.
+L. 99–198, title XIV][/us/pl/99/198/tXIV], § 1434, Dec.
 23, 1985, [99 Stat.
 1557][/us/stat/99/1557].

 ----------